git-ecosystem/git-credential-manager/docs/architecture.md

 > See [this](https://github.com/microsoft/Git-Credential-Manager-Core/issues/113)
 > issue for more information.

-The entry-point for GCM Core can be found in the `Git-Credential-Manager` project, a console application that targets both .NET and .NET Framework.
+The entry-point for GCM can be found in the `Git-Credential-Manager` project, a console application that targets both .NET and .NET Framework.
 This project emits the `git-credential-manager-core(.exe)` executable, and contains very little code - registration of all supported host providers and